Water main break in southwest Charlotte prompts 6-8 hour outage

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Crews are working in frigid temps to repair a water main break Wednesday morning in southwest Charlotte.
+(QUEEN CITY NEWS) — Crews were working in frigid temperatures to repair a water main break Wednesday in southwest Charlotte.

 The incident occurred near 6617 Nations Ford Road during Wednesday morning’s near-record cold temperatures, however, Charlotte Water did not cite a reason for the water main break.

-The outage is expected to last 6-8 hours while crews work to fix the issue.
+The outage is expected to last 6 to 8 hours while crews work to fix the issue.